The following are the basic eligibility requirements that all students must meet in order to be approved to go abroad.

 All students are also required to be in good disciplinary standing both at time of application and prior to departure in order to be permitted to go abroad.
 The OEA works with the UNC Charlotte Dean of Students Office to verify students' disciplinary records.
 Students currently on probation/suspension will not be considered at time of application.
 Similarly, students who are approved to go abroad but are then placed on probation/suspension after approval but prior to departure will not be permitted to go abroad.

+This does not mean that if you have ever had something on your record you are ineligible, just that if you have any outstanding sanctions or probation this must cleared before you can be approved to study abroad.
 Applicants who have prior incidents on their disciplinary record (but who are not currently on probation) will be evaluated on a case-by-case basis.

 The first time a UNC Charlotte student is eligible to go abroad is the summer after their freshman year, or after they have completed two full-time semesters at UNC Charlotte.
 This typically means you could first submit a study abroad application during the spring of your freshman year.